 He nodded, pondering what it could be.

-"She's possibly heading for the same ending as me…" She hinted at him, she would feel guilty if it she told him straight-out.
+"She's possibly heading for the same ending as me…" She hinted at him as she poked her stomach, she would feel guilty if it she told him straight-out.

 "I don't understand."